* UPDATED July 6, 2019 *

 Of those 10 stocks (AAPL, AMZN, ANET, FB, HAS ,MA, MAR, MKL, NFLX, PYPL), they have all gone up since I received that email.
 Remember, I use 8% trailing stops on all of my positions, so I have been stopped out on several of those positions, but ALL at a profit.

 The cost of the Motley Fool Stock Advisor service has fluctuated over the years from as low as a few hundred dollars to $995 a year.
-For the last year or so they show the price at $199 a year, but they currently have it on sale for only $99 a year.
+Right now they show the price at $199 a year, but they currently have it on sale for only $99 a year or $19 a month.
 I paid the $99 (see the link at the bottom of this article) and I made that money back within the first 2 months with my purchases of AMZN and NVDA and then I continued to make lots of money with their other recommendations like MAR and SQ.